 A top-10 kicker in the nation out of Steinbrenner High School, Noah Ruggles spent the early part of his college career at North Carolina.
-While nailing every extra point attempt for the Tar Heels, he had limited field goal success during his time there.
-Handling full-time responsibilities in his sophomore season, Ruggles connected on just 70.4% of his field goal attempts.
+While nailing every extra-point attempt for the Tar Heels, he had limited field-goal success during his time there.

-It’s been 20 years since Michigan had a kicker selected in the NFL Draft.
-However, Jake Moody isn’t your average Wolverine.
-He’s a ball-striking sensation, a special teams wonder.
-Last season, after converting 92% of his field goal attempts and all 56 extra point attempts, he became the first player in school history to win the coveted Lou Groza Award.
-Furthermore, he was the first Wolverine to be named the Bakken-Anderson Big Ten Kicker of the Year.
+It’s been 20 years since Michigan had a kicker selected in the NFL draft.
+But Jake Moody isn’t your average Wolverine.
+He’s a ball-striking sensation, a special-teams wonder.
+Last season, after converting 92% of his field-goal attempts and all 56 extra-point attempts, Moody became the first player in school history to win the coveted Lou Groza Award.

 1) Harrison Mevis, Missouri

 He’s excelled at every step of his kicking journey.
-At Warsaw High School, he was named the Burger King Outstanding Athlete.
-He holds high school records, Missouri freshman records, and just two years into his time with the Tigers has the most 50+ yard conversions in school history.
-Last season he nailed all three of his 50+ yard attempts, including a career-long 56-yarder against Boston College.
-Mevis has also never missed an extra point attempt during his first two seasons at the college level.
+At Warsaw High School, Mevis was named the Burger King Outstanding Athlete.
+He holds high school records, Missouri freshman records, and in his third season with the Tigers, has the most 50+ yard conversions in school history.

 - Zack Long, Tulsa

 - Jonah Dalmas, Boise State

 Top Five Punters in the 2023 NFL Draft